chrisbrandow/chrisBrandowBlog/content/pages/readings.md

 Void Moon - Michael Connely
 Creative Selection - Ken Kocienda
 Bosch & Waller - Michael Connely

-### These are books that are nominally in progress

 Heirs Of The Founders - H.W.
 Brands
+Digital Fortress - Dan Brown

+### These are books that are nominally in progress

 Digital Minimalism - Cal Newport
 The Power Of One - Bryce Courtenay